jxnblk/mdx-deck/packages/mdx-deck/README.md

 ## Layouts

-Each slide can include a custom layout around its content.
-This can be used as a substitute for slide templates found in other presentation apps and libraries.
+Each slide can include a custom layout around its content, which can be used as a *template* for visually differentiating slides.

 ```js
 // example Layout.js